nickbond/hydrostats/README.md

 It is not yet available via CRAN but is in the final stages of development prior to submission.

-To install the latest development version:
+To install the latest development version run the following code:

-First, you will need to install plyr and lubridate from CRAN.
-Then run
+install.packages("plyr", "lubridate", "devtools")

+devtools::install_github("devtools")

+for Mac and Linux:

 install_github("nickbond/hydrostats")

+for Windows:
+install_github("nickbond/hydrostats", repos=NULL)

+unlink("devtools.zip")